JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 Slow Mode: feature allowing to rate limit user messages in a MUC room.

-Slow Mode duration: when the Slow Mode feature is active, specifies the time, in seconds, users must wait between two text messages.
+Slow Mode duration: when the Slow Mode feature is active, specifies the duration, in seconds, users must wait between two text messages.

 ## 3. Requirements